 Iconic works of pop-culture will always be open to debate among fans for various reasons.
 Be it their overall theme (like criticism of neo-liberal economics in The Purge) or who played an iconic character better (like Mark Hamill’s performance as the Joker compared to Heath Ledger).
+Many great works are so rich in history and themes that fans could spend days debating its meaning or significance among each other.

 5. Which Generation of Pokemon was the Best

 The franchise started with only 151 Pokemon back in the late 90’s but has since grown to include 802 (not counting mega or Aloha evolution).
-This has lead to fans debate which generation of Pokemon games is the best in the franchise.
+This has lead to fans debating which generation of Pokemon games is the best in the franchise.
 Some see Gen 3 or Gen 5 as the best, while others feel that Gen 1 fans are blinded by nostalgia.

 Why It’s Pointless: The problem with these generational debates is that there usually isn’t a correct answer.
 Gen 1 and Gen 2 Pokemon games may be memorable among those who grew up in the late 90’s/early 2000’s but those raised in the 2010’s are gonna prefer the Gen 5 Pokemon titles.